Swiss2309/Cloack_Room_Soccer_Prizes_Index/README.md

 iii- <ins> Nations for which they play </ins>. <br /><br />

-Moreover it provides a ***"Prominence Score"*** of the collected players based on a formula (Prominence is a function with *"Prizes Index"* and *"Age"* in the nomiator and *"Age"* squared in the denominator - as a probabilistic pattern or expression with additional factors in the formula)  that uses both their *"Age"* and aforementioned Palmares a.k.a *"Prizes Index"*. <br /><br />
+Moreover it provides a ***"Prominence Score"*** of the collected players based on a formula with *"Prizes Index"* and *"Age"* in the nomiator and *"Age"* squared in the denominator - as a probabilistic pattern expression with additional weighting factors. <br /><br />

 <img width="560" alt="Screenshot 2022-07-05 at 2 20 34 pm" src="https://user-images.githubusercontent.com/107439799/177326333-d7a06fe1-a20d-4455-8ee3-2d0654899c9a.png">

-Statistical hyper-parameter tuning have been applied to the function to optimize it so that the final prominence is having a very low variance; i.e ˜ 1/1000 between the first and the second - that had not the same constellation of titles neither the same age - so un-biaised in nature - c.f the Table just underneath the Prominence plot.
+Statistical hyper-parameter tuning have been applied to the formula to optimize it so that the final prominence is having a very low variance; i.e ˜ 1/1000 between the first and the second - that had not the same constellation of titles neither the same age - so un-biaised in nature - c.f the Table just underneath the Prominence plot.

 # Scope and source of collected Data